Buhari, Gbajabiamila meet over exclusion of South-East from N22.7bn loan, party crisis – The Sun Nigeria

 Juliana Taiwo-Obalonye, Abuja

-President Muhammadu Buhari met on Monday with the Speaker House of Representatives, Femi Gbajabiamila, over the exclusion of South-East zone in the N22.7 billion loan.
+President Muhammadu Buhari, yesterday, met with the Speaker House of Representatives, Femi Gbajabiamila, over the exclusion of the South-East zone from the N22.7 billion loan approved for the Federal Government by the senate.

-The South-East Senate Caucus led by former Deputy President of the Senate, Senator Ike Ekweremadu, had last week Thursday met with the President of the Senate, Senator Ahmed Lawan, to air their grievances over the exclusion of the zone from the loan.
+South East Senate Caucus led by former Deputy Senate President, Ike Ekweremadu, last week Thursday met with the Senate President, Ahmed Lawan, to air their grievances over the exclusion of the zone from the loan.

-They had complained that the South-East had been excluded from the first Chinese loan for the railway put at close to $2 billion.
-They noted that the zone was also excluded from the over $5 billion loan for the Eastern Railway Corridor, which runs from Port Harcourt to Maiduguri and from the South-South through the North-Central to the North-East, saying the region was excluded from the second Chinese loan.
+They decried the exclusion of the South East Region from the first loan obtained from China for the railway estimated at $2 billion.
+They lamented that the zone was also excluded from the over $5 billion loan for the Eastern Railway Corridor, which runs from Port Harcourt to Maiduguri and from the South South through North Central to the North East.

-The South-East senators had also met with the Speaker to register their grievances.
+The South East senators also met with the Speaker Gbajabiamila, to register their complaints on the exclusion of the zone from these federal projects.

-A source says that Buhari and Gbajabiamila also touched on the crisis rocking the All Progressives Congress (APC) party over the fate of national chairman Adams Oshiomhole.

 Leave a Reply